Intro

 Research Highlight

 5. Correlations between outflow kinematics derived from absorption and emission lines within individual galaxies.
+Galactic WindsEmission LinesAbsorption LinesFeedback Diagnostics Question: Do outflow diagnostics measured from H\(\alpha\) emission and UV absorption lines trace the same underlying gas within individual galaxies?
+Approach: We compared the maximum outflow velocity (\( v_{95} \)) and the blue-shifted line width measured from H\(\alpha\) and UV absorption lines.
 Our sample galaxies are shown in black, while models are represented in gray and purple.
-In the left panel, we compare the maximum outflow velocity (\( v_{95} \)) measured from H\(\alpha\) and UV absorption lines.
-In the right panel, we compare the blue-shifted line width measured from H\(\alpha\) and UV absorption lines.
-Both panels reveal strong correlations with some scatter.
+Takeaway: Both panels reveal strong correlations with some scatter.
 The models suggest that both outflow diagnostics share a consistent outflow density distribution.
 For more details, see Xu et al. 2025.

 Correlation between SN-driven outflow properties from emission and absorption lines